Mithilesh-M/Stroke-Prediction/README.md

 # Stroke-Prediction

 Here we are able to predict the stroke prediction.
 First we are converting imbalanced data to balanced data.
-Then we use ANN(Artificial Neural Network) model for prediction
+After this we use PCA(Principle Component Analysis) for feature reduction.
+Then we use XGBoost and ANN(Artificial Neural Network) model for prediction